 The character is able to limit his or her ability to be tracked by declaring that their tracks have been covered.
-This is a counter to the Tracking skill.
+They cannot cover other characters tracks; just their own This is a counter to the Tracking skill.

 Decipher (1-2)